 ESOPHAGEAL CANCER TREATMENT

-The quality of care and life span for cancer patients have increased over the past few decades thanks to advancements in cancer research and targeted cancer therapies.
-For example, the National Cancer Institute reports that new cases of esophageal cancer have been declining by 1.4% every year, and the survival rate has increased about 1% a year.
+The quality of care and life span for cancer patients have increased over the past few decades thanks to advancements in esophageal cancer treatment, with a focus on targeted cancer therapies.
+The National Cancer Institute reports that new cases of esophageal cancer have been declining by 1.4% every year, and the survival rate has increased about 1% a year.
 At Personalized Hematology-Oncology, we are at the forefront of genetic testing and personalized targeted cancer treatments.
-Our cancer doctors have the expertise and compassion to treat each particular case of esophageal cancer.
+Our cancer doctors use their expertise and compassion to treat each particular case of esophageal cancer.

 About Esophageal Cancer